manymodels/public-ai/README.md

-> We need public capacity in AI for the public good.

 ## What is public AI?

 - Public AI is **built by the public sector**: ensuring AI capacity is not limited to Big Tech.